i'm renee.

 I didn’t always know I wanted to be a product designer.

-Growing up, I actually wanted to be an architect- I loved the idea of designing spaces people could move through and experience.
-But as I got deeper into it, I realized that the field didn’t quite match how I like to work.
-I wanted more room to test ideas, more creative freedom, and quicker feedback loops.
-That’s when I found product design and it just fit.
+Growing up, I actually wanted to be an architect.
+I loved the idea of designing spaces people could move through and experience.
+But as I got deeper into it, I realized decisions were often aesthetic-driven.
+I wanted to understand the why behind every detail, to design based on how people actually think and behave.
+That's when I found product design, and it just fit.

-At the end of the day, I just want to make things better— I’m always looking for ways to improve things, both in and outside of design.
-Even if it’s just labeling my spice jars so cooking feels less chaotic, I can’t help but fix what feels off.
+I'm always looking for ways to make things better, both in and outside of design.
+Even if it's just labeling my spice jars so cooking feels less chaotic, I can't help but fix what feels off.
 I’m optimistic that things can always be better— and I’m excited to make them happen.

 As an optimist, I tend to like a lot of things…